Interpolator

 Logistic (Sigmoid)

-To the contrary of the gaussian function, the interpolation using the logistic function is perfectly symetrical, with the same acceleration and deceleration (thus its other name, Sigmoid).
+To the contrary of the gaussian function, the interpolation using the logistic function is perfectly symmetrical, with the same acceleration and deceleration (thus its other name, Sigmoid).

 This may be useful for more mechanical movements.